porkchop-sandwiches/thulsa-doom-voice/README.md

 This mod adds voices from the Thulsa Doom character from the Conan The Barbarian movie as a selectable player voiceset to the Infinity Engine (Baldur's Gate/Baldur's Gate II/Icewind Dale) Enhanced Edition games version 2.6 or above.

 ## Version history
+### 1.0.4

+Removed AUTHOR line from .tp2 to fix disappearing problem in Project Infinity

+### 1.0.3

+Rewrote .ini file quick to try and fix issue with mod disappearing in Project Infinity

 ### 1.0.2

 Fixed version in .tp2 file so that IEMOD autopackager would work correctly